dantpro/frk-smbploit/README.md

 # SMBploit
-Pentesting tool for SMB protocol in Microsoft Windows
+Pentesting tool for SMB (Samba) protocol in Microsoft Windows

 **ONLY USE FOR EDUCATIONAL PURPOSES**